SwissFederalArchives/lindas-admin-ch/content/governance.namespace.en.md

 # Namespaces at the Swiss Confederation

 In the Linked Data World, the use of [namespaces](/technology/glossary/#namespace) help to organize the identifiers of [subjects](/technology/glossary/) (data points) and [predicates](/technology/glossary/) (the attributes).
-A well organized common namespace for all public and also internal data on the level of the Swiss Confederation brings a variety of advantages:
+A well defined and organized common namespace for all public and also internal data on the level of the Swiss Confederation brings a variety of advantages:

-* Stable, internal and external projects can build long-term of the published namespace.
+* A well constructed namespace results in stable and reliable IRI.
+* Stable IRI are important for reuse of the data in other projects and applications.
-* Data can mostly discovered and described directly itself.
-There is no need for external documentation to discover the data.
+* A well and logical organised namespace leads to the data being self-descriptive via namespace.
+This results in a reduced need for external documentation to discover the data.
-* A common contract on availability of data in certain namespaces can be defined.
+* A common contract on status and availability of data in certain namespaces can be defined and communicated.

 ## ld.admin.ch